Disability Services FAQs - Prospective & Incoming Student

 No, documentation should be submitted to ODS only after you have been admitted to the College.
 Information provided to Westmont Health Services will not be shared with ODS unless requested by the student.

-The Student Intake Form and Confidentiality Agreement are available online, http://www.westmont.edu/_offices/disability/InitialProcedure.html as well as documentation forms for the diagnosing professional to fill out and return.
+Yes.
+Complete the Student Intake Form and Confidentiality Agreement.
 We prefer to receive this information as soon as possible and with at least a minimum of ten business days to review the documents.
-A student won’t be fully registered until a consultation appointment with ODS takes place.=
+A student won’t be fully registered until a consultation appointment with ODS takes place.

-Please note that eligibility guidelines and accommodations differ from your high school and may differ from other colleges you have attended.
-An Individualized Education Plan or 504 plan alone is not sufficient documentation.
+*Eligibility and required documentation in higher education differ from your high school and may differ from other colleges you have attended.
+An Individualized Education Plan or 504 plan alone is not sufficient documentation. *See links below.

 Who at the College will know about my disability if I register with ODS?

 The Office of Disability Services maintains confidential files.
-ODS follows FERPA guidelines and recognizes the right of the student to determine who receives disability-related information.
-This information is stored separately from academic records.
+ODS follows FERPA guidelines and recognizes student rights to determine who receives disability-related information.
+This information is stored separately from the academic records office.
 The accommodation process requires the student to provide letters from ODS to faculty (or staff) listing the agreed-upon accommodations.

-What happens after my disability documentation is approved?
+What happens after my disability documentation is completed and student forms are received by ODS?

 Is there a fee for disability services?